DuhithB/Coding-Raja-Technologies-Internship/README.md

 Enter your choice: 3

-Enter task description to mark as completed: DLD
+Enter task description to mark as completed: Buy groceries

 Task marked as completed!